tediousjs/node-mssql/README.md

 An easy-to-use MSSQL database connector for Node.js.

 There are some TDS modules which offer functionality to communicate with MSSQL databases but none of them does offer enough comfort - implementation takes a lot of lines of code.
-So I decided to create this module, that make work as easy as it could without loosing any important functionality. node-mssql uses other TDS modules as drivers and offer easy to use unified interface.
+So I decided to create this module, that make work as easy as it could without losing any important functionality. node-mssql uses other TDS modules as drivers and offer easy to use unified interface.
 It also add some extra features and bug fixes.

 There is also [co](https://github.com/visionmedia/co) warpper available - [co-mssql](https://github.com/patriksimek/co-mssql).